-If you are doing well in a course but are unable to complete the work because of illness, personal emergency, or other good cause, you may request an Incomplete.
+If you are doing well in a course but are unable to complete the work because of illness, personal emergency, or other good cause, an Incomplete is appropriate.
 You must remove the Incomplete grade before the end of the third succeeding quarter, otherwise the grade will revert to an F.